 Wherever you decide to put your fan, one of these styles can satisfy your cooling needs:

-: These fans are excellent for circulating fresh air into your bedroom or expelling smoke and other odors from your kitchen during meal preparation.
-For ultimate convenience, choose a reversible window fan, which allows you to switch from intake to exhaust – and vice versa – with the turn of a dial.
+• Window Fans: These fans are excellent for circulating fresh air into your bedroom or expelling smoke and other odors from your kitchen during meal preparation.
+For ultimate convenience, choose a reversible window fan, which allows you to switch from intake to exhaust with the turn of a dial.

-boast a slim, sleek profile that looks great in any kitchen, bedroom or living room.
+• Tower Fans: These portable fans boast a slim, sleek profile that look great in any kitchen, bedroom or living room.
 Tower fans offer eco-friendly features including air ionizers and programmable timers.
 Blades are tucked away under the grill for your safety.

-: These utilitarian fans feature an open-back design ideal for pulling air from one area to another, making them a great window fan as well.
-Since their blades are larger than other portable fans, box fans are ideal for circulating air in large spaces, including living rooms and garages.
+• Box Fans: These utilitarian fans feature an open-back design ideal for pulling air from one area to another making them a great window fan as well.
+Because their blades are larger than other portable fans, box fans are ideal for circulating air in large spaces, including living rooms and garages.